COS420-Fall23/The-A-Team/README.md

 --------------------
-*The A-Team has decided to not make our repo public at this time, and as such we do not have a wiki associated with the repo.
-All team documents, scheduling, agendas, etc. are currently stored privately via Google Docs, JetBrains Spaces, and a shared calendar, where the entire team has access*
+*The A-Team has decided to not make our repo public at this time, and as such, we do not have a wiki associated with the repo.
+All team documents, scheduling, agendas, etc., are currently stored privately via Google Docs, JetBrains Spaces, and a shared calendar, where the entire team has access*